czirakim/remove-netscaler-vip/README.md

 ## Installation

-It is written in Ansible (ansible 2.7.1)
+It is written in Ansible (ansible 2.7.1) The python version used is 2.7.12.
+<br> Also you need the Nitro API python SDK.

 ## Usage

-Like any ansible script you will run it like this: ansible-playbook -i inventory  rmVIP.yml
+Like any ansible script you will run it like this:
+<br>ansible-playbook -i inventory  rmVIP.yml

+If you want to remove an lb you will need to run it like this (at the fetchservices step replace lb_name with vip_name):
+<br>ansible-playbook -i inventory  rmVIP.yml --skip-tags "fetchcsconfig,rmcs"

 ## Credits